kwill1992/MNIST/README.md

 # MNIST
-Various M.L.
+Exploring various M.L.
 Methods for Classification of the MNIST Database

 Update